Ty France Player Props: Mariners vs. Orioles

 Ty France At The Plate

-- France has an OPS of .769, fueled by an OBP of .345 and a team-best slugging percentage of .423 this season.
+- France has an OPS of .780, fueled by an OBP of .352 to go with a slugging percentage of .428.
+All three of those stats are tops among Seattle hitters this season.

-- Among the qualifying hitters in baseball, his batting average ranks 42nd, his on-base percentage ranks 52nd, and he is 86th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 32nd, his on-base percentage ranks 38th, and he is 80th in the league in slugging.

-- France has picked up a hit in 69.4% of his 72 games this year, with multiple hits in 29.2% of those games.

-- In 8.3% of his games this season, he has gone deep, and 2.2% of his trips to the plate.
+- In 8.2% of his games this year, he has gone deep, and 2.2% of his trips to the plate.

-- In 33.3% of his games this season, France has had at least one RBI.
-He's picked up more than one in 9.7% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.